Chemnitz: Administrative divisions

-The city of Chemnitz consists of 39 neighborhoods.
-The neighborhoods of Einsiedel, Euba, Grüna, Klaffenbach, Kleinolbersdorf-Altenhain, Mittelbach, Röhrsdorf and Wittgensdorf are at the same time localities within the meaning of Sections 65 to 68 of the Saxon Municipal Code.
-These neighborhoods came in the wake of the last incorporation wave after 1990 as formerly independent municipalities to the city of Chemnitz and therefore enjoy this special position compared to the other parts of the city.
-These localities each have a local council, which, depending on the number of inhabitants of the locality concerned, comprises between ten and sixteen members as well as a chairman of the same.
-The local councils are to hear important matters concerning the locality.
-A final decision is, however, incumbent on the city council of the city of Chemnitz.
-The official identification of the districts by numbers is based on the following principle: Starting from the city center (neighborhoods Zentrum and Schloßchemnitz), all other parts of the city are assigned clockwise in ascending order the tenth place of their index, the one-digit is awarded in the direction of city periphery in ascending order.
+The city of Chemnitz consists of 39 neighbourhoods.
+The neighbourhoods of Einsiedel, Euba, Grüna, Klaffenbach, Kleinolbersdorf-Altenhain, Mittelbach, Röhrsdorf and Wittgensdorf are simultaneously localities within the meaning of Sections 65 to 68 of the Saxon Municipal Code.
+These neighbourhoods joined the city of Chemnitz as formerly independent municipalities following the last wave of incorporations after 1990, and therefore enjoy a special status compared to the other parts of the city.
+Each of these localities has a local council which, depending on the population of the locality in question, comprises between ten and sixteen members, as well as a chairman.
+The local councils must be consulted on important matters affecting their locality; however, the final decision rests with the city council of Chemnitz.

+The official numbering of the districts follows this principle: starting from the city centre (the neighbourhoods of Zentrum and Schloßchemnitz), all other parts of the city are assigned in clockwise order, with the tens digit of their index increasing clockwise and the units digit increasing in the direction of the city periphery.